 Hearing sessions are chaired by the Inspector and are open to the public but only participants identified by the Planning Inspector will be able to contribute during these meetings.

 A series of public hearing sessions took place between 2 and 16 April.
 The Inspector has requested additional public hearing sessions to be held as follows:

 The Collective Old Oak, Nash House, Old Oak Lane, London, NW10 6FF

 18 July 2019

-Further and any updated information is provided in the Draft Programme.
+Further and any updated information is provided on the Examination Documents page.